KarinaJadia/Other-Projects/README.md

 matrix-solver.py - Row reduces a matrix to echelon form.
 Very messy and cannot handle edge cases because I just made it to deal with row reducing in my linear algebra class (#lazy).

+morse-code-translator.py - Translates input from morse code to alphabet.

 numberfy.py - Saw a challenge on Instagram and had to attempt it.
 Given a string like 'five thousand eighty three' converts to '5,083'.

 stars.py - Just makes a night sky, inspired by @tiny_star_field on Twitter.